-

 The Road Less Traveled by M. Scott Peck

-A classic work on spiritual development, self-discipline, and personal growth that resonates with many in recovery. -
+Written by a psychiatrist, this psycho-spiritual classic explores spiritual development, self-discipline, and personal growth.
+Its blend of psychology and spirituality resonates with many in recovery. -

 Be Here Now by Ram Dass